THE ART OF FOREIGN BLACKNESS

 Rightfully so.
 Black folx are constantly walking the line between getting our Black card revoked and being revered as iconically Black.
 If you’re on either extreme of the boundaries, you might get caught bouncing back and forth between them both.

-‘Cause we’re inspired by the cuts.
+‘Cause we’re inspired by the metaphysics of it all.

 People&